 Experienced teachers from the U.S. and abroad are drawn to EXPLO for a variety of reasons, including teacher development workshops and online courses.
 In fact, each year, more than 100 seasoned educators participate in EXPLO’s teacher professional development sessions.

 Get Girls Excited about Engineering

-The Garrison-Forest School wants to make sure that its middle school girls get some hands-on work in STEM that will inspire these girls to pursue future studies in STEM subjects, not because they have to, but because they want to.
+The Garrison Forest School wants to make sure that its middle school girls get some hands-on work in STEM that will inspire these girls to pursue future studies in STEM subjects, not because they have to, but because they want to.
 The School turned to EXPLO to ask if we might help.
-We think we can.
-For the 2015-16 school year, EXPLO will produce and lead a hands-on blended STEM program for the Garrison-Forest School.
+We thought we could.
+EXPLO produced and lead a hands-on blended STEM program for the Garrison Forest School.

 Promoting Civil Debate and Dialog

 Debate and discussion among students of different backgrounds and beliefs has been a valued part of the EXPLO culture for almost forty years.
 In 2000, Moira Kelly, EXPLO’s president, was asked to join the Commission on Presidential Debates (CPD) as an associate producer and was subsequently appointed Director of Education and Outreach.